AlexanderLolk/Privacy-preserving-Demand-Response-DR-System-for-Renewable-Energy-Communities/README.md

 ```

 ### docker
-The project can then be ran with this command:
+The project can then be run with this command within the container:
 ```
 docker run -it name-of-your-image python Main.py
 ```